gurjeet/gurjeet.singh.im/blog/_posts/2021-08-31-supabase-contributes-a-contributor-to-postgres-community.md

 categories: Postgres, Community, Contributions, Open Source
 ---

+Update ca. 2023: I no longer work at Supabase.

 Yesterday I joined [Supabase][]; they provide Backend-as-a-Service, which is developed on top of their Postgres-as-a-Service offering.
 They provide many features, utilities, libraries, and services around the Postgres database that